Gun Facts in the U.S. 2026: The Reality of Firearms in America

 How Many Illegal Guns Are in the U.S.?

-- Recent reports show that an average of 160,000 firearms are reported stolen annually.
+- Recent ATF reports show an average of 160,000 firearms are reported stolen annually, while some surveys suggest the figure is much higher at 380,000.(14)

-It’s true that Americans own more guns than any other country’s population.
-Firearms are deeply ingrained in American culture, from hunting to personal defense and sport shooting.
+Americans own more guns than any other country's population.
+For a deeper look at how many guns are in the US, including historical trends and state-by-state breakdowns, see our full analysis.
+Firearms are deeply ingrained in American culture, from hunting to personal defense to sport shooting.

-With nearly two firearms for every adult, Americans’ attitudes toward firearms vary greatly.
-Although many support stricter gun control restrictions, fewer support them today than twenty years ago.
+With nearly two firearms for every adult in their country, Americans' attitudes toward firearms still vary greatly.
+Although many support stricter gun control restrictions, fewer support them today than 20 years ago.
+For a full breakdown of the percentage of Americans that own guns by state, age, gender, and political party, see our dedicated report.

 Sources